 His books have inspired popular documentaries and found their way into many classrooms.
 The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl, led to the Ken Burns’ film, The Dust Bowl, and won the National Book Award.
 Walter Cronkite called it “Can’t put-it-down history.”
 The Big Burn: Teddy Roosevelt and the Fire That Saved America, is a parable of a natural world in tumult.
 It was a New York Times bestseller and the basis for the PBS documentary of the same name.
 In both films, Egan is featured prominently.

-His book, Short Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward S. Curtis, a "riveting biography”(Boston Globe) of the famous photographer of American Indians Edward S. Curtis, was named one of the best books of the year by Publishers Weekly and was awarded the 2013 Andrew Carnegie Medal for Excellence in Nonfiction.
-The Wall Street Journal said, "Egan fills his chronicle with bright turns of phrase and radiant descriptions, making both places and people come alive . . .
-A sweeping tale about two vanishing ways of life."
+With Short Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward S. Curtis, Egan found a wide audience for this “riveting biography”(Boston Globe), and “sweeping tale about two vanishing ways of life,” (Wall Street Journal).
+It was named one of the best books of the year by Publishers Weekly and was awarded the 2013 Andrew Carnegie Medal for Excellence in Nonfiction.
+It is now being developed into a feature film.

 This third-generation Westerner is also the author of The Good Rain: Across Time and Terrain in the Pacific Northwest, a text consistently voted one of the essential books about the region.
-It won the Pacific Northwest Booksellers Association Award.
-“When it comes to this spectacularly mildewed corner of the American linoleum, Timothy Egan gets it right," commented Tom Robbins.
+It won the Pacific Northwest Booksellers Award.
+“When it comes to this spectacularly mildewed corner of the American linoleum, Timothy Egan gets it right,” said Tom Robbins.